hathibelagal-dev/instantpolyglot/docs/eng/Historical_Germanic_Linguistics.md

 ### Development of Articles

-Germanic languages gradually developed definite and indefinite articles from demonstrative pronouns and the numeral "one":
+Germanic languages gradually developed definite and indefinite articles from demonstrative pronouns and the numeral ”one“:

 Old English: No articles
 Middle English: **the** (definite), **a/an** (indefinite)